BenjaminBrandmeier/angular2-image-gallery/README.md

 [https://oidamo.de/blog/gallery-demo](https://oidamo.de/blog/gallery-demo)

 ### Fundamentals
-Before using the gallery, you have to process all of your images with the **convert** script.
+Before Using the gallery, you have to process all of your images with the **convert** script.

 The processed images will be stored to your applications assets.